 Editor’s note: This article was first published on May 21, 2020.
-It was updated on July 1, 2020 with the latest best practices for responsible recreation, including a new seventh guideline focused on creating a more inclusive outdoors.
+It was updated again on November 24, 2020 with the latest best practices for responsible winter recreation.

 Spending time outdoors has become more important than ever across America.
-As people hunker down to slow the spread of the coronavirus, they’re finding time in nature to be good for their physical and mental health, and for reconnecting with the outside world.
+As people limit activities to slow the spread of the coronavirus, they’re finding time in nature to be good for their physical and mental health, and for reconnecting with the outside world.

 The group recommends three steps to take at home:

 - Know Before You Go: Some areas can become dangerous with winter conditions.
 Research your destination, as roads and facilities may be closed in winter.

 - Plan Ahead: Check local conditions and prepare for the elements, packing extra layers, waterproof clothing, and avalanche safety gear for the backcountry.

 - Explore Locally: Consider exploring locally, as driving and parking may be more challenging in winter.
 If you travel, be mindful of your impact on Native and local communities.

 And there are four steps when once outside: